zhywan/covid19-privacy-game/README.md

 The cdc policy is obtained by using software ARX, a data anonymization tool (https://arx.deidentifier.org/).

-The dynamic policy is obtained by using the "game_release.py" by setting the parameter COST to 0.
+The dynamic policy is obtained by using the "game_release.py" and setting the parameter COST to 0.

 ## References: